 Arts, Humanities, and Social Sciences (AHSS) Community

-The Arts, Humanities, and Soial Sciences Community provides opportunities for first-year students within this college to connect, learn, and grow together.
-Students will participate in a one credit course each semester as a cohort allowing them opportunities to learn from each other inside and out of the classroom.
-From photojournalism to career development, students will be exposed to a wide variety of opportunities to enhance their academic work and to provide career options upon graduation.
-The Arts, Humanities, and Social Sciences Community is located on 4th and 5th floors of Thompson Hall .
+The Arts, Humanities, and Social Sciences Community provides opportunities for first-year students within this college to connect, learn, and grow together.
+Students will participate in a one credit course each semester as a cohort, providing opportunities to learn from one another both inside and out of the classroom.
+From photojournalism to career development, students will be exposed to a wide variety of opportunities to enhance their academic work.
+The Arts, Humanities, and Social Sciences Community is currently located in our high rise complex.

 - Connect and network with faculty across the college